Deep-Learning-with-Jax/day_03_exercise_algebra/README.md

 #### Fitting a higher order Polynomial

-Re-using the code you wrote for the proof of concept task fit a polynomial of degree 20 to the data.
+Re-using the code you wrote for the proof of concept task, fit a polynomial of degree 20 to the data.
 Plot the result.

 #### Regularization
 Something happened around the year 2000.
 To investigate further, focus on the data from 2000 onward and filter the singular values.
 Matrix A is not square in this case.
-Consequently, a zero block must appear in your singular value matrix matrix.
+Consequently, a zero block must appear in your singular value matrix.
 Plot filtered eigen-polynomials using epsilon equal to 0.1, 1e-3, 1e-9.